google/WebFundamentals/src/content/en/updates/2018/12/chrome-72-deps-rems.md

 [Chromestatus Tracker](https://www.chromestatus.com/feature/5903385005916160) &#124;
 [Chromium Bug](https://crbug.com/779166)

-### Remopve rendering FTP resources.
+### Remove rendering FTP resources.

 FTP is a non-securable legacy protocol.
-When even the linux kernel is [migrating off of it](https://www.kernel.org/shutting-down-ftp-services.html), it's time to move on.
+When even the Linux kernel is [migrating off of it](https://www.kernel.org/shutting-down-ftp-services.html), it's time to move on.
 One step toward deprecation and removal is to deprecate rendering resources from FTP servers and instead download them.
 Chrome will